UoB-COMSM0166/2025-group-11b/README.md

 - **Refine Tower Management Feedback**
   - Add visible or audible cues when a tower upgrade is complete.
-  - Improve visual differentiation between tower types and upgrade paths (e.g., color-coding).
+  - Improve visual differentiation between tower types and upgrade paths.

 - **Clarify Enemy Speed Adjustment**
-  - Provide clear feedback about the effect of speed-up (e.g., whether it applies to all enemies or only new waves).
+  - Provide clear feedback about the effect of speed-up.
   - Add tooltips or hints when activating speed-up.

 - **Refine Wave Alerts**